Joakim Vislavski

-Playing career
+Club career

 Vislavski started playing at his hometown club Radnik Vrbas, aged 15.
 He later moved to Partizan, helping the side win the Yugoslav First League on four occasions (1960–61, 1961–62, 1962–63, and 1964–65).
+He scored 108 goals in 315 matches in all competitiions for the Belgrade powerhouse.

-After leaving Partizan in 1967, Vislavski spent some time at Olimpija Ljubljana, before returning to his hometown and joining newly formed club Vrbas.
-He also represented Yugoslavia at the 1959 UEFA European Under-18 Championship.
+After leaving Partizan in 1967, Vislavski spent some time at Olimpija Ljubljana.
+He also briefly played for Proleter Zrenjanin, before returning to his hometown and joining newly formed club Vrbas.

+International career

+At international level, Vislavski represented Yugoslavia at the 1959 UEFA European Under-18 Championship.

 Managerial career

 During his managerial career, Vislavski worked at numerous clubs, including Vrbas, Mladost Apatin, Spartak Subotica, Inđija, AIK Bačka Topola, and Hajduk Kula.
 He died in his hometown at the age of 73.